Continuum tensor network field states, path integral representations and the encoding of spatial symmetries: Beyond one-dimension: The continuum limit of a PEPS class

 It is straightforward to produce a mass term in the continuum limit, simply by adding the term $\sum_x m (a^\dagger_{j,x}a_{j,x}- b^\dagger_{j,x} b_{j,x})$, which then generates the usual dispersion relation $E^2 = p^2 +m^2$ as $\epsilon \rightarrow 0$.
 However, we can more generally use functions $\{ m_0^{jk}(x,t)\}$ that do not vary too rapidly over the lattice, and perturb $H_h$ by the on-site potential term $H_m (t)= \sum_x m_0^{jk} (x,t) ( a^\dagger_{j,x} a_{k,x} - b^\dagger_{j,x} b_{k,x})$.
 This can be written as

 where the flavor coupling terms do not contribute in the continuum limit, as explained in the previous section.
 In addition to the terms $H_h$ and $H_m$ for the auxiliary system we add a coupling term between the auxiliary and physical systems, which will generate the state $|\chi_\epsilon\>$.
-For this, we mirror the local coupling in \cite{brockt:2012a} and define the coupling term
+For this, we mirror the local coupling used for the 1-dimensional system and define the interaction term

 where again, for simplicity, we assume the functions $\{ R^{jk}(x,t)\}$ vary sufficiently slowly over the lattice so that the $\mu=0,1$ flavors decouple once more.

 The final transfer operator that generates the PEPS state is finally given by